scylladb/scylladb/docs/docker-hub.md

 **Since: 3.2**

+### `--alternator-https-port PORT`

+The `--alternator-https-port` option is similar to `--alternator-port`, just enables an encrypted (HTTPS) port.
+Either the `--alternator-https-port` or `--alternator-http-port`, or both, can be used to enable Alternator.

+Note that the `--alternator-https-port` option also requires that files `/etc/scylla/scylla.crt` and `/etc/scylla/scylla.key` be inserted into the image.
+These files contain an SSL certificate and key, respectively.

+**Since: 4.2**

 ### `--alternator-write-isolation policy`

 The `--alternator-write-isolation` command line option chooses between four allowed write isolation policies described in docs/alternator/alternator.md.
 This option must be specified if Alternator is enabled - it does not have a default.